aditya-tiwariji/-Movie-Recommendation-Dashboard-using-Taipy-GUI/README.md

 python app.py

-Then open the browser:
+After running the program, open your browser and go to:

 http://127.0.0.1:5000

+The Taipy dashboard will appear.

 📊 Features
-🔎 Search Movie
+🔎 Movie Search

-Users can type a movie name to filter the movie list.
+Users can search movies by entering the movie name in the search bar.

 🎭 Genre Selection